shauntarves/wyze-sdk/README.md

         print(f"is_online: {device.is_online}")
         print(f"product model: {device.product.model}")
 except WyzeApiError as e:
-    # You will get a WyzeApiError is the request failed
+    # You will get a WyzeApiError if the request failed
     print(f"Got an error: {e}")
 ```